-- 1. If the workstation does not have a mcidas account, have the system administrator make one with its default permissions set to 755 (umask value 0022). - 2.
-Log on to the mcidas account. - 3.
-Modify the environment variable PATH in the mcidas account's \$HOME/.profile file so that it contains the necessary directories when you log on; refer to the table below.
-The default PATH may not contain all the required directories or have them in the correct order.
+1. If the workstation does not have a mcidas account, have the system administrator make one with its default permissions set to 755 (umask value 0022).
+McIDAS-X relies on the ability for users to run scripts.
+If the workstation is hardened, update the settings to ensure that users can run executable scripts.

+2. Log on to the mcidas account.

+3. Modify the necessary environment variables in the mcidas account's \$HOME/.profile file so that it contains the necessary directories when you log on; refer to the table below.
+The defaults may not contain all the required directories or have them in the correct order.
-Operating System Modification

-All operating systems If you will be building McIDAS-X using the gcc and gfortran compilers and the mcidas account's existing PATH does not include the directory containing the gcc compilers you must add it to the PATH .
+Operating System Modification All operating systems If you will be building McIDAS-X using the gcc and gfortran compilers and the mcidas account's existing PATH does not include the directory containing the gcc compilers you must add it to the PATH .
 See below for other changes, if any, needed for each operating system.

-Enterprise Linux none necessary
+Enterprise Linux none necessary macOS export SDKROOT=\$(xcrunsdk macosxshow-sdk-path) export LIBRARY_PATH="\$LIBRARY_PATH:\$SDKROOT/usr/lib"

-macOS none necessary